Liberia: Educating Citizens - Preparing Liberians for Lives of Moral and Civic Responsibility

 What are the essential elements of moral and civic character for students?

-How can education contribute to developing these qualities in sustained, effective and meaningful ways?
+How can education contributes to developing these qualities in sustained, effective and meaningful ways?

 What problems do institutions face when they seriously and intentionally undertake moral and civic education for the betterment of students?